-Important Dates for the Minch family
+Early History of the Minch family

 This web page shows only a small excerpt of our Minch research.
 Another 74 words (5 lines of text) covering the years 1381, 1455 and 1487 are included under the topic Early Minch History in all our PDF Extended History products and printed products wherever possible.